 Off the air, Steve hangs out with his rescue dog, Gus, goes to the gym, travels, dabbles in photography, and debates politics with his sister.
 He is also an avid airplane geek and can often be seen watching them takeoff and land at Gravelly Point near Reagan National Airport.

-Cold temperatures will settle across the mid-Atlantic overnight and into Friday.
+High pressure will build across the area overnight and into Thursday.